mirzafahad/embedded_c_style_guide/style_guide.md

 |    32 bits    | int32_t  | uint32_t |
 |    64 bits    | int64_t  | uint64_t |

-- The keywords `short` and `long` shall not be used.
+- The keywords `short` and `long` should not be used.
-- The use of the keyword `char` shall be restricted to the declaration of and operations concerning characters and strings.
+- The use of the keyword `char` should be restricted to the declaration of and operations concerning characters and strings.

 <hr>

 #### 7.3 Signed and Unsigned Integers
-- Bit-fields shall not be defined within signed integer types.
+- Bit-fields should not be defined within signed integer types.
-- None of the bitwise operators (i.e., `&`, `|`, `~`, `^`, `<<`, and `>>`) shall be used to manipulate signed integer data.
+- None of the bitwise operators (i.e., `&`, `|`, `~`, `^`, `<<`, and `>>`) should be used to manipulate signed integer data.
-- Signed integers shall not be combined with unsigned integers in comparisons or expressions.
+- Signed integers should not be combined with unsigned integers in comparisons or expressions.
 - Decimal constants using `#define` should be declared with a ‘U’ at the end.

 Example: